Right Arrow

 Scenario: A technician is working behind a parked car in a narrow bay.
 Another employee, unaware, reverses a vehicle from an adjacent stall, pinning the technician's leg.

-How video intelligence helps: AI cameras monitor vehicle movement, detect unauthorized pedestrian crossings, and alert drivers or supervisors to potential collisions.
-Reviewing near-misses helps refine workflow and training.
+How video AI helps: AI cameras monitor vehicle movement, detect unauthorized pedestrian crossings, and alert supervisors when a person or vehicle enters a hazardous zone, helping to lower the risk of collisions.
+Reviewing incidents refines workflow and training.

 Scenario: A parts worker stocks a shelf with brake components.
 Rushing, he removes cut-resistant gloves to handle small fasteners and slices his hand on a sharp edge.

-How video intelligence helps: Video systems can monitor compliance with PPE protocols, spot improper storage, and document incidents for targeted retraining.
+How video AI helps: Video AI can flag PPE non-compliance, providing opportunities for on-the-spot coaching and documenting incidents for targeted retraining.

 Scenario: A tech manually lifts a 60-pound tire instead of using the wheel lift.
 Bending awkwardly, he strains his back and is out for several weeks.

-For each major hazard, AI-powered video intelligence offers practical solutions:
+For each major hazard, Video AI offers practical solutions:

 • Struck-By and Caught-In/Between: Defines danger zones, warns when breached, and reinforces safe practices with behavior-based coaching.

-• Vehicle Hazards: Tracks movement, issues real-time collision warnings, and identifies high-risk zones.
+• Vehicle Hazards: Tracks movement, issues real-time alerts when vehicles or people enter restricted areas, and monitor user-defined high-risk zones.

 • Lacerations/Punctures: Flags PPE lapses, reviews incidents for coaching, and boosts compliance.

-• Improper Lifting: Monitors risky behaviors and supports ergonomic training.
+• Improper Lifting: Identifies risky lifting behaviors to enable proactive ergonomic instruction and training.

 • Integrate with your existing cameras and workflows.